 We can attribute the foundation of Alibaba to JackMa.
-He along with his 17 counterparts started a website called Alibaba on 4 April 1999, Hangzhou, China However this was not his first website, he also had registered failure with two initial ventures earlier.
-Notwithstanding, he knew the potential of the internet marketplace and was willing to explore it fully.
-Before this, he was an English teacher in Hangzhou, China.
-Primarily, the aim of the company was to act as a bridge between Chinese manufactures and the international market.
+Before finding Alibaba. he was an English teacher in Hangzhou, China.
+He along with his 17 counterparts started a website called Alibaba on 4 April 1999, in Hangzhou, China.
+However, this was not his first website, he also had registered failure with two initial ventures earlier.
+Initially, the aim of the company was to act as a bridge between Chinese manufactures and the international market.

 Business Model of Alibaba

-Value proposition refers to different strategies used by a company to give it a defined place in the global market.
-Alibaba’s app acts as its biggest asset, through which it attracts multiple buyers and sellers and gives a boost to retail and wholesale market experience.
+Value proposition refers to the different strategies a company uses to give it a defined place in the global market.
+Alibaba’s app acts as its biggest asset.
+Through this application, it attracts multiple buyers and sellers, and gives a boost to retail and wholesale market experience.

 - Alibaba.com – is a business-to-business website.
 Its basic aim is to connect manufacturers from different countries with buyers around the world.